meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 A chart in the project dashboard shows the total amount charged as of the last chargeback statements to get a quick overview of your project cost.

-Customer Admins also have access to an overview of the Chargeback Statements of all their projects in the Account Area via "Projects" -> "Chargeback Statements".
+Customer Admins also have access to an overview of the chargeback statements of all their projects in the Account Area via "Projects" -> "Chargeback Statements".
 Also Partner accounts can access the chargeback statements for all their assigned meshCustomers in the Administration Area via "Projects" -> "Chargeback Statements".
+It is possible to do an export from this view by clicking on the "CSV Export" button.
+This export will contain the line items of all the chargeback statements currently in the view.
+The export can be configured so that each row contains any customer tags, project tags or payment settings.